allemago/allemago/README.md

 └─$ whoami

 + Cybersecurity student at École 42 Paris.
-+ Currently looking for a 4-to-6-month internship,
++ Currently looking for a 4-to-6-month internship or a 2-year apprenticeship,
 + aiming to gain hands-on, real-world experience.
 ```